Elliott R. Corbett: Parents

-Henry Jagger Corbett (1857-1895) was Henry W. Corbett's eldest son.
+Henry Jagger Corbett (1857–1895) was Henry W. Corbett's eldest son.
 Henry Jagger Corbett was born 6 November 1857.
-He died on 2 March 1895 from tuberculosis in Colorado Springs, Colorado aged 37.
+He died on 2 March 1895 from tuberculosis in Colorado Springs, Colorado, aged 37.
 He had married in 1879, sixteen years before his death, Helen Kendall Ladd (1859-1936), the eldest daughter of William S. Ladd, one of the senior Corbett's fellow Portland business pioneers and an associate in a number of enterprises.

 Henry Jagger Corbett and Helen Ladd had three sons Henry Ladd Corbett (born 28 July 1881), Elliott Ruggles Corbett (born 29 June 1884) and Hamilton Forbush Corbett (born 13 December 1888).
 Both Henry Jagger and his only brother the original Hamilton Forbush Corbett (1859-1884) died of tuberculosis before their father.
 Mrs. Helen Ladd Corbett, Henry Jagger's widow, was left to bring up the three boys.

 Education

-Elliott was educated at the Portland Academy, a predecessor educational institution of the present Catlin Gable school.
+Elliott was educated at the Portland Academy, a predecessor educational institution of the present Catlin Gabel school.
 He then went to Harvard University, graduating in 1907, from where his two brothers also graduated.
 All were football players at Harvard and also became keen polo players.

 Elliott was ten years old when his father died.
 His older brother Harry (Henry L. Corbett) was fourteen and his younger brother Ham (Hamilton F. Corbett) was seven.

 His mother was aware that without a father the boys needed to be taught by others the skills that she felt young men would need.
 So as to be able to acquire good horsemanship and learn to be good shots she sent them as young boys to spend parts of their summers at the P Ranch in Eastern Oregon with men who could teach them those.
 The P Ranch was then owned by the French-Glenn Livestock Company and run by Peter French.

 There they learned to be expert shots with a rifle, a shotgun and a hand gun (revolver); to rope cattle and herd and tie them; to control pack trains and to become good outdoorsmen; to set-up camp and to learn fly fishing.
 Their mother, Helen Ladd Corbett, also saw that they were well schooled in lesser matters that would serve them in later life, like the proper use of an axe and various practical uses with their hands like how to understand the new motor vehicle engines; be able to fix them, change tires and keep them running on remote journeys; to carve meat expertly for guests for the dinner table and to be able to do things she thought men should be able to do well and with expertise.
 In this, as a widow, she was successful in preparing them for their life ahead.